Dehydrating Peppers is easy. These colorful peppers are great for stir-fries and omelets, just to name a few ways to cook with them.

 Bell peppers come in a variety of colors, including red, green, and yellow.
 The different colors of bell peppers are the result of different ripening times.
 Green bell peppers are the least ripe, followed by yellow and red.

 The longer a bell pepper stays on the vine, the sweeter and more flavorful it will become.
 So, if you're looking for a sweet, mellow flavor, stick with red bell peppers.

 If you prefer a more sharp, pungent flavor, go for green bell peppers.
 And if you like something in between, yellow bell peppers are a good option.

 If using the frozen variety, ignore step 1.

-The blue packet which is a 100cc oxygen pack, in the photo at right, below, shows one vacuum-packed bag!
+The blue packet, which is a 100cc oxygen pack, in the photo above, on the right, shows one vacuum-packed bag!

 Click on the following links to find out more about oxygen absorbers and their important role in food dehydrating and safe storage, and how to vacuum-seal your dehydrated vegetables for long-term storage.